• Skip to primary navigation

 Business-to-business (B2B) payments are the exchange of goods or services supplied for a determined value that is denominated in currency.
 B2B payments can be recurring or single transactions, depending on the terms set between the buyer and seller.

-Paper checks still take up a large part of the payments space but digital B2B payment solutions are a more effective form of financial services.
+Paper checks still make up a large part of the payments space, but digital B2B payment solutions are a more effective form of financial services.
 This B2B method speeds up issuing, receiving, and processing payments and helps to greatly improve positive cash flow.

 3. Cash